youtpout/MinaSignerNet/README.md

 ## Auth Exemple

-MinaAspAuth is an asp.net Api project whi implement mina signer to authenticate user based on signature generate by a wallet like Auro Wallet.
+MinaAspAuth is an asp.net Api project who implements mina signer to authenticate user based on signature generate by a wallet like Auro Wallet.

 You can see how to generate a bearer Token based on signature and account address, usefull to implement product/service for Mina users.